sstagnaro/mypulls/README.md

 # mypulls

-This playbook is intended to be run with `ansible-pull` on the control node where playbooks are usually executed.
+Various playbooks intended to be used with `ansible-pull`.

-The goal is to check against Git repos and pull them on a specific path in the control node.

 ### Usage: